Free OCR training plan for obstacle course racers and Spartan race athletes.

 EASY runs build your "endurance" and should be run no harder than RPE 4 / 10.

-= totally comfortable, really slow jogging (or hiking on challenging terrain) that slightly increases your heart rate and breathing rate.
+= totally comfortable running/jogging (or hiking on challenging terrain) that unnoticeably increases your heart rate and breathing rate.
+You could sustain this level of exertion for hours, without fatigue.

-THRESHOLD sessions build your "Fatigue resistance" and should be run at ~ RPE 6 to 8 / 10.
-You could sustain this level of effort for several hours, without fatigue.
+THRESHOLD sessions build your "Fatigue resistance" and should be run at RPE 6 to 8 / 10.

-= a comfortably hard effort that induces a highly noticeable increase in heart rate and breathing rate after a few minutes of running, where you are right on the edge of fatigue.
+= a moderately hard exertion that causes a highly noticeable increase in heart rate and breathing rate after a few minutes of running, but feels comfortable and where you are right on the edge of fatigue.
+This is the kind of exertion you could sustain for 30 to 60 minutes but, if you went any faster, you would fatigue quickly.

-S.H.I.T. sessions build your "Speed and power" and should be run harder than RPE 8 / 10.
-This is the kind of pace you could sustain for 30 to 40 minutes but, if you went any faster, you would fatigue quickly.
+S.H.I.T.
+(Short-duration High-Intensity Training) sessions build your "Speed and power" and should be run harder than RPE 8 / 10.

-There is no pace assigned to S.H.I.T. sessions, but it is the kind of speed you can only sustain for a short time (e.g. just a few seconds if you are sprinting, or a few minutes if you are running at your 1-mile race pace).
+= an uncomfortably hard effort that induces a rapid heart rate and breathing rate and makes you hyperventilate.
+S.H.I.T. is the kind of exertion you can only sustain for a short time (e.g. just a few seconds if you are sprinting, or a few minutes if you are running at your 1 mile race pace).

 (clickable links to instructional videos)